Types of Bad Credit that may Impact Landlord Mortgage Applications

-Revolution Brokers work with a network of BTL bad credit mortgage providers, which is an expanding sector in the investment lending market.
+Revolution Brokers work with a network of buy to let poor credit mortgage providers, which is an expanding sector in the investment lending market.

 Should you have defaults on your credit file and wish to invest in a buy to let property, your mortgage options will depend on factors such as:

 - When the defaults occurred.

 - How much the default value was for.